rrjavadev/SpringBoot-Liquibase-ComponentTest-With-EmbeddedPostgres/index.md

 private int applicationPort;
 ```

 I have injected the data-source in the component test class.
-This for loading the test test data.
+This is for loading the test data.
 This is an optional thing to do and will be only needed if the database pre-population is necessary.
 ```java
 @Autowired
 @Qualifier("embeddedPostgresDataSource")